tyboe2013/KisiwaDesertScript/README.md

 ##### Optional:
 - 99 Smoke Bombs
 - Gear 'Decoy', 'Four-Leaf Clover', 'Baton Pass', 'Hopeless Tonic' and 'DoubleScreen'
+- Wiplumps with a SPD Stat of 73 or higher to outspeed every Vullfys Plague attack

 ## LUA Settings
 You have the option to change a few Settings inside the LUA.
 These are found directly on top of the script: